[This post simplifies the distinctions of the church of Christ and is not comprehensive.]

 5. Churches of Christ avoid denominational divisions to maintain the unity of the Spirit in the bond of peace bearing with one another in love.

 This may be the most important difference.
 The common experiences of Christians among the churches of Christ is that their congregation is a family of God.
 They strive to maintain the unity of the Spirit in the bond of peace (Eph 4:1–3).
 Christians must rely and trust in one another more than other body of people on earth.
 Jesus revealed, “By this all people will know that you are my disciples, if you have love for one another” (John 13:35).

 The churches of Christ do not consist of perfect people.
 Prideful, resentful, selfish people, and false teachers come among them just as among the churches in the New Testament.
-However, mature brothers and sisters in Christ love all and set examples like Christ.
+However, mature brothers and sisters in Christ love all and set examples according to Christ.
 The church of Christ avoids denominational sectarianism caused by false teaching (1 Cor 1:10; Eph 1:22–23; 4:4).
 Denominating the church is dividing the church.
-This is wrong according to Scripture (Rom 16:17; 1 Cor 1:10; Gal 5:19–21; cf. Prov 6:19).
+Division and false teaching are wrong according to Scripture (Rom 16:17; 1 Cor 1:10; Gal 5:19–21; cf. Prov 6:19).
 Denominations err and divide among one another on the authority of Scripture, worship, organization, salvation, evangelism, fellowship, and benevolence.
 Churches of Christ desire and strive for unity in Christ and want no part of division.